Gunnar Henderson

 Gunnar Randal Henderson (born June 29, 2001) is an American professional baseball shortstop and third baseman for the Baltimore Orioles of Major League Baseball (MLB).
-He made his MLB debut in 2022 and won the American League Rookie of the Year Award and a Silver Slugger Award in 2023.
+He made his MLB debut in 2023 and won the American League Rookie of the Year Award and a Silver Slugger Award that same year.
 He was named an All-Star in 2024.

 Early life and career

 Henderson was born in Montgomery, Alabama, and grew up in Selma, Alabama, where he attended John T. Morgan Academy and played basketball and baseball.
 Henderson committed to play college baseball at Auburn University during his sophomore season.
 As a senior in 2019, he was named the Alabama Player of the Year after batting .559 with 17 doubles, nine triples, 11 home runs, 69 runs scored and 75 RBIs while stealing 32 bases.
 Henderson was also named the Alabama Independent School Association Player of the Year in basketball after averaging 17 points and 11 rebounds per game.
 Two years after his graduation in 2019, his uniform number 2 was retired by the Morgan Academy baseball program on January 8, 2021.